CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab02.md

    ![](../Images/aii36.png)

-### Task 3: Create an Azure AI Foundry project and deploy a model
+## Task 3: Create an Azure AI Foundry project and deploy a model

+In this task, you’ll create a new Azure AI Foundry project and deploy the **gpt-4.1** model.
+You will configure project settings such as the resource group and region, set deployment options, and then access the chat playground to test and interact with the deployed model.

 To use a model, you need to create an Azure AI Foundry project.